-Power On: Press the POWER/LIGHT key to power the unit on.
+Power On the Control Head: Press the POWER/LIGHT key to power on the unit.
 When the Title screen is displayed, press the MENU key to access the Start-Up Options Menu.

-Power Off: Press and hold the POWER/LIGHT key for 3 seconds.
+Power Off the Control Head: Press and hold the POWER/LIGHT key for 3 seconds.
 A message will appear to indicate how many seconds there are until shutdown occurs.
 To ensure that shutdown occurs properly and any menu settings will be saved, your Fishfinder should always be turned off using the POWER/LIGHT key.